matplotlib/matplotlib/INSTALL.rst

    TkAgg.

-   For support of other GUI frameworks, LaTeX rendering, saving animations and a larger selection of file formats, you need to install :ref:`additional dependencies <install_requirements>`.
+   For support of other GUI frameworks, LaTeX rendering, saving animations and a larger selection of file formats, you can install :ref:`optional_dependencies`.

 Although not required, we suggest also installing ``IPython`` for interactive use.
 To easily install a complete Scientific Python